-In the west, emails are one of the best tools to informs news about the products and the brand.
+In the west, emails are one of the best tools to inform news about the products and the brand.
 This is not the case in China.
 According to a report published by Webpower China in 2014, only 6.8% of emails were opened and the click-through rate was only 1% in China.
 The best way to inform the Chinese about the brand is to create an official account on WeChat.

 The tool also offers several specific features which could easily help you to translate your traditional email newsletter into the platform.

 To increase WeChat readers and subscribers, it is important to write great content.
 The published contents should also be diverse and of high quality.
 Finally, and the most important point, the published articles should provide value to your reader.